Jamestown – Surviving Americas first settlement

 At the start of winter in 1609, there were around 500 residents of Jamestown, and all they had to do was wait until the spring when new supply ships would arrive from England.
 With no grain in their stores and the last of the summer crops quickly disappearing, people realized there was not enough food to properly feed 50 people, never mind 500.

-(It was to great a risk to go outside the walls to look for food during the winter, because running into a group of Indians who could easily make you disappear was a real threat)
+(It was too great a risk to go outside the walls to look for food during the winter because running into a group of Indians who could easily make you disappear was a real threat)

-Hunting was a waste of time as most of the animals were either in hibernation or had already been claimed by the Natives whos territory completely surrounded Jamestown.
-Risking a war when the population is starving and heavily outnumbered is out the question, so fishing was the only thing they had to rely on.
+Hunting was a waste of time as most of the animals were either in hibernation or had already been claimed by the Natives whose territory completely surrounded Jamestown.
+Risking a war when the population was starving and heavily outnumbered was out of the question, so fishing was the only thing they had to rely on.

 At the start of the Jamestown winter of 1609, there were around 500 people in the settlement, but when the first English ship arrived in spring, only 60 people remained, all of which were severely malnourished and close to death.
 Because the natives had left the settlers to starve, tensions with the English didn’t get any better and a series of minor wars would break out over the next few years with the surrounding tribes, all of which would eventually be won in some way or another by the English.